 Finding a launch site is the responsibility of each team, but you do not have to fly at an NAR launch site.
 You simply need to locate an open field of suitable size (at least 1500 feet on a side), get permission from the landowner, and comply with any local laws regarding model rocketry.
 If your rocket is over one pound liftoff weight, you must notify the local FAA.
 (The procedures for doing so are explained here in the Appendix 6.)
 Model rocketry is recognized and regulated by the National Fire Protection Association's Code 1122, which local fire officials should be familiar with.
-There is a safety handout in Appendix 8 of this Handbook that you should read and can share with concerned landowners and public safety officials.
+There is a safety handout in Appendix 7 of this Handbook that you should read and can share with concerned landowners and public safety officials.

 Teams may practice as much as they wish, but may only make TWO (2) official qualification flight attempts.
 The form provided in this Handbook, or a copy, must be used to report the results of these flights.
 Be sure to get the signatures of the supervising teacher/adult of the team and the Senior NAR member who is the official observer.
-It is the responsibility of the team to fax your completed form for successful qualification flights to (703) 358-1012, no later than April 10, 2006.
+It is the responsibility of the team to fax your completed form for successful qualification flights to (703) 358-1133, no later than April 9, 2007.
 NAR observers who observe a qualification flight attempt that is not successful (i.e. crash or broken egg) are asked to fax the form on that flight directly to the AIA.

-TEAM AMERICA ROCKETRY CHALLENGE 2006 QUALIFYING/SELECTION FLIGHT DEMONSTRATION
+TEAM AMERICA ROCKETRY CHALLENGE 2007 QUALIFYING/SELECTION FLIGHT DEMONSTRATION

-TEAM'S SCHOOL/ORGANIZAT TION: AIA TEAM NUMBER: ADULT ADVISOR: DATE OF THIS FLIGHT: LOCATION: MINIMUM FLIGHT REQUIRE EMENTS (ALL MUST BE MET) INITIAL IF "YES", OR PUT "NO" Did this rocket weigh less than 150 00 grams at takeoff, with egg and m otors?
-If the rocket weighed more than 45 53 grams, was FAA notification dor ne?
-Did this rocket use only motors fro om the TARC list of NAR approved /certified motors?
+TEAM'S SCHOOL/ORGANIZAT ilON: AIA TEAM NUMBER: ADULT ADVISOR: DATE OF THIS FLIGHT: LOCATION: MINIMUM FLIGHT REQUIRE EMENTS (ALL MUST BE MET) INITIAL IF "YES", OR PUT "NO" Did this rocket weigh less than 15 00 grams at takeoff, with egg and me otors?
+If the rocket weighed more than 4: 53 grams, was FAA notification don ne?
+Did this rocket use only motors fro om the TARC list of NAR approved. /certified motors?
 Did the rocket contain one Grade A large, raw hen's egg?
-Did this rocket make a safe flight a and recovery under the TARC rules & NAR Safety Code?
-Did the part of the rocket containing ng the egg land without any human intervention (catching)?
-Did the egg carried by the rocket r emain uncracked after the flight?
-SCORING TIMER # 1 (NAR OBSERVER): SEC HUNDREDTHS DIFFERENCE FROM 45.00 SEC: (NO NEGATIVES) TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS DIFFERENCE FROM 800 FEET: (NO NEGATIVES) AVERAGE TIME: SEC HUNDREDTHS FINAL SCORE (SUM) Put only "DQ" if any answers above are "no" ALTIMETER ALTITUDE: FEET / assistance of any other adult or any person am designed, built, and flew this rocket with not on the team.
-I also certify that no more current.
-I understand that team membership out my assistance and, to the best of my knowledge, without the than two official qualification flight attempts were made by this team, a can no longer be changed and only team members on file at AIA with SIGNATURE: PRINT NAME: ADULT N.A.R.
-MEMBER OBS I certify that I am a Senior NAR member w I am not related to any team members or af the Team America competition.
-SIGNATURE: who personally observed this flight, and the a filiated with their school or non-profit organ bove initials and scores are mine, based on my observations.
-I certify the ization, and that this flight was conducted in compliance with the rules 'NAME: NAR NUMBER: IVAIVIE.
-CITY, STATE: EMAIL:
+Did this rocket make a safe flight and recovery under the TARC rules & NAR Safety Code?
+Did the part of the rocket containing ng the egg land without any human i intervention (catching)?
+Did the egg carried by the rocket r remain uncracked after the flight?
+SCORING TIMER # 1 (NAR OBSERVER): SEC HUNDREDTHS DIFFERENCE FROM 45.00 SEC: (NO NEGATIVES) TIMER # 2 (OTHER ADULT): SEC HUNDREDTHS DIFFERENCE FROM 850 FEET:(NO NEGATIVES) AVERAGE TIME: SEC HUNDREDTHS FINAL SCORE (SUM) Put only "DQ" if any answers above are "no" ALTIMETER ALTITUDE: FEET / assistance of any other adult or any person cam designed, built, and flew this rocket with not on the team.
+I also certify that no more to current.
+I understand that team membership out my assistance and, to the best of my knowledge, without the han two official qualification flight attempts were made by this team, can no longer be changed and only team members on file at AIA with SIGNATURE: PRINT NAME: who personally observed this flight, and the ab bove initials and scores are mine, based on my observations.
+I certify ization, and that this flight was conducted in compliance with the rule SIGNATURE: PRINT NAME: NAR NUMBER: STREET ADDRESS: CITY, STATE: PHONE: EMAIL: